Hollow Knight: Release

 Hollow Knight was released for Windows on 24 February 2017, with versions for Linux and macOS being released on 11 April of the same year.

 The Nintendo Switch version of Hollow Knight was announced in January 2017 and released on 12 June 2018.
 Team Cherry originally planned to make it available on the Wii U. Development of the Wii U version began in 2016, alongside the PC version, and it eventually shifted to the Nintendo Switch following the Wii U's discontinuation.
 The creators of Hollow Knight worked with another Australian developer, Shark Jump Studios, to speed up the porting process.
 Initially, Team Cherry planned the Switch version to arrive "not too long after the platform's launch"; subsequently they delayed it to early 2018.
 A release date was not announced until the Nintendo Direct presentation at E3 2018 on 12 June 2018, when it was unveiled the game would be available later that day via Nintendo eShop.

 Versions for PlayStation 4 and Xbox One were released as Hollow Knight: Voidheart Edition on 25 September 2018.
+A Nintendo Switch 2 edition of the game was announced in December 2025, having the same higher frame rates and resolutions as Hollow Knight: Silksong, for release in 2026.
+The Nintendo Switch 2 edition was released following a Nintendo Direct Partner Showcase on 5 February 2026, alongside versions for PlayStation 5 and Xbox Series X/S. The PC version was also updated, adding support for ultrawide monitors.

 A Hollow Knight Piano Collections sheet music book and album was released in 2019 by video game music label Materia Collective, arranged by David Peacock and performed by Augustine Mayuga Gonzales.

 Downloadable content

-On 3 August 2017, the Hidden Dreams free downloadable content (DLC) was released, featuring two optional boss encounters, two songs in the soundtrack, a fast travel system, and a Stag Station to discover.
+On 3 August 2017, the Hidden Dreams free downloadable content (DLC) was released, featuring two optional boss encounters, two songs in the soundtrack, a new fast travel system, and a Stag Station to discover.
 On 26 October 2017, the second free DLC The Grimm Troupe was released, adding major quests, boss fights, charms, enemies, and other content.
 The update added support for Russian, Portuguese, and Japanese languages.
 On 20 April 2018, the Lifeblood free update was released, bringing various optimisations, changes to the colour palette, bug fixes, minor additions as well as a new boss fight.
 On 23 August 2018, the final free DLC, Godmaster was released, containing characters, boss fights, music, a game mode called Godseeker as well as two endings.
 It was renamed from its former title of Gods and Glory due to trademark concerns.
 All four DLC packs are free.